hackclub/hackclub/workshops/pixel_art_pad/README.md

 And that's it!
 We have completed writing our HTML.

 ### 2) index.java

 #### The Tile class

+The `index.java` file will contain all the functionalities required for creating the graphics inside the web canvas.
-In the index.java file, create a class called Tile with the following code :
+In the `index.java` file, create a class called Tile with the following code :

 ```java
 class Tile